MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/java.md

 > This guidance uses YAML-based pipelines available in Azure Pipelines.
 For TFS, use tasks that correspond to those used in the YAML below.
 ::: moniker-end

 This guidance explains how to build Java projects.
-See [Android](android.md) for Android projects.
+See [Android](android.md) for Android-specific projects.

 ## Example